MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-security-identity.md

 - **The device is hybrid/AAD-J:** Available on Win10, down-level Windows, and corresponding server versions.
 The user gets automatically signed in with their Microsoft Entra account.
 - **The device is domain joined:** Available on Win10, down-level Windows, and corresponding server versions.
-By default, the user won't get automatically signed in.
+By default, the user isn't automatically signed in.
 If you want to automatically sign in users with domain accounts, use the [ConfigureOnPremisesAccountAutoSignIn](./microsoft-edge-policies.md#configureonpremisesaccountautosignin) policy.
 If you want to automatically sign in users with their Microsoft Entra ID accounts, consider hybrid joining your devices.
 - **OS default account is MSA:** Win10 RS3 (Version 1709/Build 10.0.16299) and above.
 This scenario is unlikely on enterprise devices.
-But, if the OS default account is MSA, Microsoft Edge will sign in automatically with the MSA account.
+But, if the OS default account is MSA, Microsoft Edge signs in automatically with the MSA account.

 ### Manual sign-in